joyceycodes/JamPackd/journals/zoybh_hussein.md

 Group coded with tiff,joyce for ci/cd
 fixed the routing from logging in and signup to go to accounts page need to still work on logged in vs out view
+Finished Auth with Scott Finally.
+Able to log in and out and view pages accordingly.